andyancans/Trackify/README.md

 <img src="assets\images\userstories.png">

 ## Bugs and Issues

+<p>An issue that may be encountered is that the values of cryptocurrency would drop to 0 for anywhere between 15 seconds and 60 seconds.
+After countless hours of testing, trying fixes and all sorts, I've determined this is just an API-limitation, and can be fixed by upgrading to a less limiting cryptocurrency price API provider, or paying for access to a premium API that allows for far more requests, without much limitation.
+This can be seen when spam-refreshing a page as it requests data from the API multiple times, causing it to rate-limit.
+This, in theory, would be a very prevalent issue if multiple users are on the site, so in a commercial setting it would be far more suitable to go for a paid API.</p>

 <p> Log error with heroku saying  NameError: name 'user_profile' is not defined, having googled the error we discovered it was either a spelling error or a ordering issue in the models.py file, having checked the spelling and moved the UserProfile model to the top the error message disappeared.</p>